stuartamitchell/just-in-time-report-generator/README.md

     Options:
-        -d --dir    The directory you wish to save the output --help      Show this message and exit
+        -d --dir    The directory you wish to save the output --help      Show this message and exit.